 An academic audit provides a summary of a student's academic status to date and lists the courses to be completed in order to receive a degree.
-Students can request an official academic audit from the Office of Undergraduate Academic Affairs after they have earned a minimum of 60 credit hours or 90 credit hours for architecture students and have completed at least one semester at Illinois Institute of Technology.
-Students may request an official academic audit through the Undergraduate Academic Affairs channel in the MyIIT portal (my.iit.edu).
+Students can request an official academic audit from the Office of Undergraduate Academic Affairs after they have earned a minimum of 60 credit hours (90 credit hours for architecture students) and have completed at least one semester at Illinois Institute of Technology.
+Students may request an official academic audit through the Undergraduate Academic Affairs channel in the MyIIT portal (my.iit.edu) or via the UGAA website (iit.edu/ugaa).